 9500 Liberty reveals the startling vulnerability of a local government, targeted by national anti-immigration networks using the Internet to frighten and intimidate lawmakers and citizens.
 Alarmed by a climate of fear and racial division, residents form a resistance using YouTube videos and virtual townhalls, setting up a real-life showdown in the seat of county government.

-The devastating social and economic impact of the “Immigration Resolution” is felt in the lives of real people in homes and in local businesses.
+The devastating social and economic mortgage default hollywood of the “Immigration Resolution” is felt in the lives of real people in homes and in local businesses.
 But the ferocious fight to adopt and then reverse this policy unfolds inside government chambers, on the streets, and on the Internet.
 9500 Liberty provides a front row seat to all three battlegrounds.

 For more information, visit the website HERE.